Hundemeier/sacn/README.md

 often in a second they may not all been send.
 Vary the fps parameter to your needs (Default=30).
 Note that a bind address is needed on Windows for sending out multicast packets.
  * `bind_address: str`: the IP-Address to bind to.
- For multicast on a Windows machine this must be set to a proper value otherwise omit.
+ For multicast and universe discovery on a Windows machine this must be set to a proper value otherwise omit.
  * `bind_port: int`: optionally bind to a specific port.
 Default=5568.
 It is not recommended to change the port.
  Change the port number if you have trouble with another program or the sACNreceiver blocking the port
  * `source_name: str`: the source name used in the sACN packets.
 See the [standard][e1.31] for more information.
  * `cid: tuple`: the cid.
 If not given, a random CID will be generated.
 See the [standard][e1.31] for more information.
  * `fps: int` the frames per second.
 See explanation above.
 Has to be >0.
+Default: 30
+ * `universeDiscovery: bool` if true, universe discovery messages are send out via broadcast every 10s.
+For this feature to function properly on Windows, you have to provide a bind address.
+Default: True

 ### Receiving
 To use the receiving functionality you have to use the `receiver.sACNreceiver`.